shipyardapp/Shipyard-Documentation/docs/blueprint-library/snowflake/snowflake-upload-csv-to-table.md

 Column names and table names are automatically made into upper case values, a standard for Snowflake.

 Data is inserted into the table by PUTing the file on Snowflake temporary staging for the named table, running a COPY INTO function, then purging the file from Snowflake staging.
-If there are any errors with this method, we revert to a slow but consistent method that creates INSERT statements for 10,000 rows at a time.

 In all instances, if the table name does not already exist, a new table will be created with datatypes inferred from the CSV contents.